-Lunch: Nacho Chili Cheese, Fish Nuggets & Roll, Chicken Fillet on Bun, Corn, Tossed Salad, Veggie Bag, Fresh Fruit, Cupped Fruit, Milk
+Lunch: Hot Dog on Bun, BBQ on Bun, Chicken Fillet on Bun, Baked Beans, Tossed Salad, Veggie Bag, Fresh Fruit, Cupped Fruit, Milk

 **Drivers, please be reminded that the speed limit on Evergreen Ave. is 25 MPH.
 There are many students from ACHS and other schools who cross Evergreen every day or get on and off the bus, therefore it is extremely important that you follow the posted speed limit.